yivwon/yivwon/README.md

-🐰 hello! my name is ivy and i'm a first-year computer science student at Western University
+🐰 hello! my name is ivy and i'm a student at Western University
 🌷 aside from coding, I love boba, music, and animal crossing

 💌 hcho249@uwo.ca